VEX

 The signal that a couple is ready for a second experience is specific: both partners genuinely want it, for themselves, stated independently rather than inferred from the other's enthusiasm.
 A husband who assumes his wife wants to continue because she seemed to enjoy it is projecting.
 A wife who proceeds because her husband's excitement is obvious is accommodating.
 Neither pattern produces sustainable outcomes.
 The conversation has to happen explicitly, and the answer has to be individually true.

 When you are ready, VEX's bull discovery process starts from verified, compatibility-matched candidates.
-The Resonance Engine has already assessed alignment across the eleven attributes that predict whether a connection works for your specific dynamic.
-The couple's energy goes toward chemistry and connection rather than the exhausting baseline filtering that hotwife dating on other platforms requires.
+Its Resonance Engine has already assessed alignment across the eleven attributes that predict whether a connection works for your specific dynamic.
+Your energy goes toward chemistry and connection rather than the exhausting baseline filtering that hotwife dating on other platforms requires.